-A flowchart is a visual representation of a process in which each step in the process is represented by a different shape and contains a short description of the process step.
-The Blazor Diagram library offers various feature sets to build flowcharts with ease.
+Blazor flowchart diagram is a visual representation of a process in which each step in the process is represented by a different shape and contains a short description of the process short description.
+The Blazor Diagram library offers various features to build flowcharts with ease.

-The Blazor Diagram library provides the shapes required to build a flowchart diagram as ready-made objects, making it is easy to add them in a diagram surface in a single call.
+The Blazor Diagram library provides the shapes required to build a flowchart diagram as ready-made objects, making it is easy to add them to a diagram surface in a single call.